 The Oscar Wilde tomb

-The Oscar Wilde tomb is a huge stone block accompanied by a faintly Sphinx-like winged deity, a nude figure whose once prominent private part has been smashed off by vandals.
-The tomb was designed by Jacob Epstein, a sculptor whose only other public commission up until then had been for the outside of London’s British Medical Association Building, a commission that had caused an outrage at the time.
-A series of nude allegorical figures, they were considered too sexual for the public good, and caused a frenzy as the public flocked to see the ‘obscene’ statues that were so bad for them.
+The Oscar Wilde tomb is a huge stone block accompanied by a nude Sphinx-like winged deity, a fierce angel-esque figure whose once prominent private part had been smashed off by vandals in the Sixties.
+The striking monument was designed by Jacob Epstein, a sculptor whose only other public commission thus far had been the outside of London’s British Medical Association Building, a commission that had caused an outrage at the time.
+A series of nude allegorical figures, they were considered too sexual for the public good, and caused a frenzy as the public flocked to see the ‘obscene’ statues so bad for them.

-I couldn’t think of anyone better to design Wilde’s gravesite.
-The tomb’s strange winged angel is perhaps a symbol of Wilde himself, and as I looked at it, I hoped his flight out of Paris and poverty was a sensational trip.
+I couldn’t think of anyone better to design Oscar Wilde’s gravesite.
+I wondered if the winged angel was a symbol of Wilde himself.
+If so, I hoped his flight out of Paris and the poverty that had befallen him was a sensational trip.

-Oscar Wilde in Paris at the Café de la Paix
+Oscar Wilde in Paris – the Café de la Paix

 A devilish temptation

-Budget-wise, my intentions were to stick to an expensive cup of tea, but with Oscar Wilde whispering into my ear like a devil on my shoulder that “self-denial is the shining sore on the leprous body of Christianity,” I ordered an $20 moist chocolate cake.
-Moist, filled with caramel, it was topped with chocolate, cream, and a flake of gold leaf.
-Digging in, I felt an instant kinship with Oscar Wilde, who said he could resist everything except temptation.
+My intentions were to stick to an unaffordable cup of tea, but with Oscar Wilde whispering in my ear like a devil on my shoulder that “self-denial is the shining sore on the leprous body of Christianity,” I ordered a $20 chocolate cake.
+Moist, filled with caramel, it was topped with chocolate, cream and a flake of gold leaf.
+Digging in, I felt an instant kinship with the writer, who said he could resist “everything except temptation.”